0

 The Myth of Visual Temptation and Blood Sugar Levels

-Have you ever heard the saying, "You are what you eat"?
-Some people think that eating sweets can make their blood sugar levels soar.
-But here's the scoop: your body isn't tricked that easily.
+Some people think that looking at sweets can make their blood sugar levels soar.
+But your body isn't tricked that easily.
 Looking at sweets or carbs does not raise blood sugar in a fasting state.

 Focusing on tempting foods doesn't fool our intricate bodily mechanisms into absorbing nutrients or altering glucose levels.